 It is well known that alcohol problems are more common in the UK military than in the rest of the population.
 Levels of alcohol consumption and binge drinking (drinking lots of alcohol in a short space of time) are almost twice as high.
 But levels of drinking do not seem to decrease when someone leaves the UK Armed Forces.
-Previously, a number of research studies suggest that personnel in the UK Armed Forces drink more than the general population.

 Research has shown that electronic interventions (such as computer or mobile phone applications), which aim to help someone lower the amount they drink, can be helpful.
 These treatments which have been developed for the general population may also be suitable for people from the military, but it is likely that some changes will need to be made.